kylhgr/ConsenSys-Academy-2021/Chapter-1-Fundamentals/Notes.md

 Blockchain & Etheruem Specific Resources
 *How cryptography is used with Blockchains & Ethereum*
     - how pricate keys are used to generate ETH accounts:
-    - all ETH accounts start with the predix `0x`: coded in hexadecimal format
+    - all ETH accounts start with the prefix `0x`: coded in hexadecimal format
         - [Book Excerpt: Keys and Addresses (Mastering Ethereum](https://github.com/ethereumbook/ethereumbook/blob/develop/04keys-addresses.asciidoc)
         - [How are ethereum addresses generated?](https://ethereum.stackexchange.com/questions/3542/how-are-ethereum-addresses-generated)

 Advanced Public Key Resources
     - [the cryptopals crypto challenges](https://cryptopals.com/)

-    Next Sections: 1.4
+Next Sections: Chatper 1.4